ivelasq/pipedream/blog/bookdown-manuscript/index.md

 ## Determining how to collaborate

-Since my co-authors and I all knew Github, we decided to use Github to write the book.
+Since my co-authors and I all knew GitHub, we decided to use GitHub to write the book.
 This was great because it was a transparent way of writing the book (non-authors added issues and contributed as they saw fit).
 We were able to go back in time if needed to fix errors or see what had been changed.

 We had to decide how updating the book would work.
 Ultimately, we decided that one person would be in charge of rendering the book - this helped reduce any code conflicts.
 However, there may be other ways of working that would be better for you.